Growing up, I was taught to say “please,” “thank you,” and “you’re welcome” for almost every encounter imaginable.

 When telling an employee they did something right, I want them to know I’m not just copying and pasting the same message to everyone.
 Personalization is key.

 Rather than guessing, I ask employees how they’d like to be recognized.
-Not only does this show that you care about supporting their needs, but it also shows that you care about supporting in ways that work best for them.
+Not only does this show that you care about supporting their needs, but it also shows that you care about supporting them in ways tailored to their preferences.

 Opportunities for professional development are another important aspect of creating a healthy and happy workplace.
 In 2021, 63% of people who quit their job said that a lack of growth opportunities contributed to their decision to leave.
 Only 33% of employees feel that their workplace encourages professional development.